cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 Apple has clearly been playing a different game than Qualcomm.
 A response is very warranted.
 Could not be so good for QC.

+However as we know, Apple now has shown ARM is viable for desktop PC's for the masses.
+This will force pressure on Qualcomm and they have potential to deliver.

+Qualcomm also has potential in the server space, which could help them compete in the consumer space as well.

 ## Nvidia